AndreChaves95/Challenge_JAVA_React/README.md

 ## Run Project
 - On docker-compose.yml file run services:
-- Java application will serve on: http://localhost:8080/api/projects
+- Java application will serve on: http://localhost:8080/api/products
 - React application will serve on: http://localhost:3000/
+- Login with:
+  - Username: admin
+  - Password: admin123

 #### ---------------------------------------------------------------------------------------------